 Invest in Safety Devices

-Aside from Telematics, you must equip your fleet vehicles with safety devices such as cameras, alarms, seatbelts, braking systems, and a lot more.
+Aside from Telematics, you must equip your fleet vehicles with safety devices such as commercial dash camera, alarms, seatbelts, braking systems, and a lot more.
 The safer your vehicles are, the lower your premiums will be.
 Remember your last loan or credit card application?
 Financial institutions will give you a lower credit limit or downright reject your application if they see you as a risk.
 The same applies to fleet insurance.

 Refine Your Driver Safety Protocols

 Vehicles are not the only things you need to keep safe.
 If you want lower insurance premiums, you need to overhaul your entire driver safety assessment, from hiring to training and education.

 To save costs on insurance premiums, refine your hiring process.
 Insurance companies prefer younger drivers with a clean traffic record.
 Employing drivers with past offenses can increase your insurance premiums by around 10%.